theforeman/foreman-ansible-modules/roles/compute_resources/README.md

 - `description`: Description of the compute resource
 - `provider`: Compute resource provider.
 Required if *state=present_with_defaults*.
 - `provider_params`: Parameter specific to compute resource provider.
 Required if *state=present_with_defaults*.
-- `updated_name`: New compute resource name.
-Setting this will make the role not idempotent.

 Example Playbooks
 -----------------